ChromeUniverse/Personal-website/public/posts/sinnohvation.md

 On [_Route 201_](https://www.youtube.com/watch?v=zD5sJO0Y7Nk&list=OLAK5uy_nAMy4Tld9n9JY8r-56mo1HHunMpLCcAcI&index=4), the listener is instroduced to a fairly esoteric synthesizer-like instrument - the [_EWI_](https://en.wikipedia.org/wiki/EWI_(musical_instrument)) (Electronic Wind Instrument), a woodwind-shaped MIDI controller, also made famous by Michael Brecker.
 Carlos' ability to take the simplistic melody of the original _Route 201_ theme and bring it to life with a rich instrumentation, unique reharmonization and jazz-fusion-like sound is immediately noticable.

-The following track, [_Lake Verity_](https://www.youtube.com/watch?v=sXajUkHjghk&list=OLAK5uy_nAMy4Tld9n9JY8r-56mo1HHunMpLCcAcI&index=5), is a more traditional jazz tune, with a song structure and instrumentation which clearly takes inspiration from the hard bop era.
+The following track, [_Lake Verity_](https://www.youtube.com/watch?v=sXajUkHjghk&list=OLAK5uy_nAMy4Tld9n9JY8r-56mo1HHunMpLCcAcI&index=5), features jazz percussionist Doug Perry on vibraphone.
+It's a more traditional jazz tune, with a song structure and instrumentation which clearly takes inspiration from the hard bop era.
 The alto/tenor/baritone saxophone solis, although simple at times, are a joy to listen to.
-In the head of the tune, the call and response interplay between saxophones and the electric jazz guitar/vibraphone duo, courtesy of jazz percussionist Doug Perry, is a small touch, but it's wonderfully well executed.
+In the head of the tune, the playful call and response between saxophones and the electric jazz guitar/vibes duo is a small touch, but it's wonderfully well executed.
 The song as a whole is has a distinctly chill atmosphere which slowly builds energy and releases it all at once in the final sax soli.